-Chloe performed with the European Union Youth Orchestra, the Pacific Music Festival (Japan), the Aurora Orchestra for their Prom in 2015.
-She also performed at the Royal Opera House and was reinvited with the Deva Ensemble (Manchester Camerata soloists).
-Since 2012, she gives a few recitals in the Wigmore Hall with her string quartet as part of the Pro-Corda string quartet course and the RAM Open Academy fellowship.
+As a viola player, Chloé van Soeterstède performed with the European Union Youth Orchestra, the Pacific Music Festival (Japan), the Aurora Orchestra.
+She also performed at the Royal Opera House (quintet) and was re-invited with the Deva Ensemble (Manchester Camerata soloists).
+In 2012-2016, she gave recitals at the Wigmore hall with her string quartet as part of the Pro-Corda quartet course and at the Royal Academy of Music fellowship.